act-rules/act-rules.github.io/_rules/SC2-4-4-link-has-name.md

 - [ARIA7: Using aria-labelledby for link purpose](https://www.w3.org/TR/WCAG20-TECHS/ARIA7.html)
 - [ARIA8: Using aria-label for link purpose](https://www.w3.org/TR/WCAG20-TECHS/ARIA8.html)
 - [F89: Failure of Success Criteria 2.4.4, 2.4.9 and 4.1.2 due to using null alt on an image where the image is the only content in a link](http://www.w3.org/TR/WCAG20-TECHS/F89.html)
-- The WCAG 2.0 Techniques already contain examples and code snippets to illustrate which content passes or fails the test.
-Whenever possible auto-wcag refers to those.
-Another source for test cases is the W3C Before and After Demonstration.

 ## Test Cases